psemdel/py-trading-bot/README.md

 - Click on start_bot.sh

 # To do
 Using USE_IB_FOR_DATA and PERFORM_ORDER on True is still in beta phase.
+For USE_IB_FOR_DATA, please note that you need the permission for all actions that you need to retrieve.
+One missing permission lead to the failure of the process.

 # Deployment
 Deployment of the bot on external machine has not been achieved yet for several reasons: